Toyota Corolla: Sedan

 The sedan variation of the Corolla was unveiled simultaneously between 15 and 16 November 2018 in Carmel-by-the-Sea, California, United States, and in China at the 2018 Guangzhou International Motor Show.
-The model is sold in two versions: Prestige (sold in China, Europe and other countries) and Sporty (sold in North America, Japan, Australia and other countries), and sold in China as the Levin.
+The model is sold in two versions: Prestige (sold in China, Europe, Southeast Asia, and other countries) and Sporty (sold in North America, Japan, Australia and other countries), and sold in China as the Levin.

 The Prestige model uses a different front fascia, which is more similar to the XV70 Camry.
 This model is sold as the Corolla Altis in Taiwan and Southeast Asia.
 The Sporty model uses a similar front fascia to the hatchback and wagon versions.
-A long-wheelbase version of the Prestige model with a slightly altered front fascia is sold as the Allion in China, while the long-wheelbase Sporty version is called the Levin GT.
+A long-wheelbase version of the Prestige model with a slightly altered front fascia is sold as the Allion in China, while the long-wheelbase Sporty version is called the Levin GT and from 2026 model year, the Levin L.